ram-bob/PostAPI/README.md

 Blog Post API Assignment

 # API Framework used is flask(http://flask.pocoo.org/docs/0.12/)
-install instruction
+install instruction for Flask

 `$ pip install Flask`

 # Running main Python program
+Download the entire repository in one folder.
+Set pwd to this repo folder
-Command to run
+Command to run the Web Server
 `$ python main.py`
 ``` python
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)